FAQ

 Do the musicians have to appear in the videos?

-What are the technical specs?
+What are the technical specs for submitted videos?

 I’d like to help make a video, but I don’t know any other filmmakers.
 What should I do?